 One way to increase your fiber intake is to adopt a high-fiber diet.
 You can do this by slowly eating more fiber-rich foods that are naturally high in fiber to gain both short- and long-term benefits.

 Some people who are unable to eat these types of high-fiber foods may also benefit from taking a fiber supplement.

-Our new Fruit Mix Fiber Gummies are delicious and easy to take on-the-go for a quick fiber fix to help support regularity and healthy weight management.
+Our Fiber Gummies are delicious and easy to take on-the-go for a quick fiber fix to help support regularity and healthy weight management.